-Fitness centers, gymnasiums, recreation centers, sports facilities, and exercise facilities may reopen for outdoor activities only.
-Indoor activities are prohibited.
-Outdoor activities may be conducted provided such businesses comply with the Guidelines for All Business Sectors and the sector-specific guidelines for fitness and exercise facilities expressly incorporated by reference herein.
+Fitness centers, gymnasiums, recreation centers, sports facilities, and exercise facilities may reopen for indoor and outdoor activities, provided such businesses comply with the Guidelines for All Business Sectors and the sector-specific guidelines for fitness and exercise facilities expressly incorporated by reference herein.
 Such guidance includes, but is not limited to, the following requirements:

 - a.
 Patrons, members, and guests must remain at least ten feet apart during all activities. - b.
-Hot tubs, spas, splash pads, spray pools, and interactive play features must be closed. - c.
-Outdoor swimming pools may be open for lap swimming only and must be limited to one person per lane. - d.
-Employees working in customer-facing areas are required to wear face coverings over their nose and mouth at all times. - e.
-Employers must ensure cleaning and disinfection of shared equipment after each use.

-- f.
-Facilities shall prohibit the use of any equipment that cannot be thoroughly disinfected between uses (e.g., climbing rope, exercise bands, etc.). - g.
-Businesses must supply hand sanitizer stations or hand washing stations for patrons, members, and guests. - h.
-All group outdoor activities may not have more than 10 guests, patrons, or members. - i.
+Instructors and all participants of group exercise and fitness classes must maintain at least ten feet of physical distancing between each other at all times. - c.
+The total number of attendees (including both participants and instructors) in all group exercise and fitness classes cannot exceed the lesser of 30% of the minimum occupancy load on the certificate of occupancy or 50 patrons, members, and guests. - d.
+Hot tubs, spas, splash pads, spray pools, and interactive play features must be closed. - e.
+Outdoor and indoor swimming pools may be open for lap swimming, diving, exercise, and instruction only and must be limited to no more than three persons per lane with ten feet of physical distance per swimmer. - f.
+Employees working in customer-facing areas are required to wear face coverings over their nose and mouth at all times. - g.
+Employers must ensure cleaning and disinfection of shared equipment after each use. - h.
+Facilities shall prohibit the use of any equipment that cannot be thoroughly disinfected between uses (e.g., climbing rope, exercise bands, etc.). - i.
+Businesses must supply hand sanitizer stations or hand washing stations for patrons, members, and guests. - j.
 If any such business cannot adhere to these requirements, it must close.